TechPolicyLab/Data-Statements/template-v2.md

 * Data Statement Citation:
 * Links to versions of this data statement in other languages:

-## B. EXECUTIVE SUMMARY
+## 2 EXECUTIVE SUMMARY

 > The executive summary is a short (60–100 word) summary of the data statement that at a minimum should include: (1) a one-sentence description of the curation rationale, (2) the language(s), and (3) an overview of relevant quantitative information such as the dataset size.

-## C. CURATION RATIONALE
+## 3 CURATION RATIONALE

 > The curation rationale should answer questions including: Why was this dataset created?
 What is the task or research question the dataset is intended to address?
 Which texts were included and what were the goals in selecting texts, both in the original collection and in any further sub-selection?
 What is the internal organization of the dataset?
 What constitutes a data instance?

-## D. DOCUMENTATION FOR SOURCE DATASETS
+## 4 DOCUMENTATION FOR SOURCE DATASETS

 > For datasets built out of pre-existing datasets, a link to a data statement for each source dataset should be included.
 If a data statement is not available, provide a link to a publication or other documentation.
 Provide links to licenses for source datasets, where applicable.

-## E. LANGUAGE VARIETIES
+## 5 LANGUAGE VARIETIES

-> All of the languages and language varieties represented in the dataset should be characterized with (1) a language tag from BCP-47 identifying the language variety (e.g., en-US or yue-Hant-HK), and (2) a prose description elucidating and elaborating on the BCP-47 tag (e.g., English as spoken in Palo Alto, California; Cantonese written with traditional characters by speakers in Hong Kong who are bilingual in Mandarin).
+> All of the languages and language varieties represented in the dataset should be characterized with (1) a language tag from [BCP-47](https://tools.ietf.org/rfc/bcp/bcp47.txt) identifying the language variety (e.g., en-US or yue-Hant-HK), and (2) a prose description elucidating and elaborating on the BCP-47 tag (e.g., English as spoken in Palo Alto, California; Cantonese written with traditional characters by speakers in Hong Kong who are bilingual in Mandarin).

-## F. SPEAKER DEMOGRAPHIC
+## 6 SPEAKER DEMOGRAPHIC

 > All of the speaker groups represented in the dataset should be characterized with a prose description.
-Demographic categories are culture-specific and locally appropriate categories and definitions should be used.
+Demographic categories are context- and culture-specific; therefore, locally appropriate categories and definitions should be used.
 Suggested specifications include:

 * Age
 * Gender